totem-tech/documentation/information/issuance/the-burn.md

 # The Burn

-### The intention is that sTFT holders will become the liquidity providers for the MainNet.
+### The intention is that LEGO holders will become the liquidity providers for the MainNet.

 The amount of TOTEM created on MainNet is allocated as follows: